4dn-dcic/tibanna/docs/installation.rst

 AWS configuration
 -----------------

-To deploy Tibanna the AWS Cloud, you must first have an AWS account and an admin user credentials.
+To use Tibanna the AWS Cloud, you must first have an AWS account.

+Deployment requires an admin user credentials.
 For more details, check out https://aws.amazon.com/.

-To run workflows using Tibanna, you need a regular user credentials.
+To only run workflows using Tibanna, you need a regular user credentials.

 Once you have the user credentials, we can add that information to the local machine using ``aws configure``.
 Tibanna uses this information to know that you have the permission to deploy to your AWS account.